 - 9.1 Publication of Net Asset Value Per Security An investment fund that arranges for the publication of its net asset value per security should calculate its net asset value per security and make the results of that calculation available to the financial press as quickly as is commercially practicable.
-An investment fund should attempt to meet the deadlines of the financial press for publication in order to ensure that its net asset values per security are publicly available as quickly as possible. - 9.2 Fair value guidance Section 14.2 of the Instrument requires an investment fund to calculate its net asset value based on the fair value of the investment fund's assets and liabilities.
+An investment fund should attempt to meet the deadlines of the financial press for publication in order to ensure that its net asset values per security are publicly available as quickly as possible. - 9.2 Fair Value Guidance Section 14.2 of the Instrument requires an investment fund to calculate its net asset value based on the fair value of the investment fund's assets and liabilities.
+This may differ from the calculation of "current value" for financial statement purposes.
+Section 3.6 of the Instrument requires an explanation of this difference.

 While investment funds are required to comply with the definition of "fair value" in the Instrument when calculating net asset value, they may also look to the Handbook for guidance on the measurement of fair value.
-The fair value principles articulated in the Handbook can be applied by investment funds when valuing assets and liabilities. - 9.3 Meaning of fair value The Handbook definesdescribes fair value as being the amount of the consideration that would be agreed upon in an arm's length transaction between knowledgeable, willing parties who are under no compulsion to actmotivated by normal business considerations.
-Accordingly, fair value should not reflect the amount that would be received or paid in a forced transaction, involuntary liquidation or distress sale.
+The fair value principles articulated in the Handbook can be applied by investment funds when valuing assets and liabilities.